 The rainy and winter season between October and May triggers lower hotel costs and fewer tourists with moderate temperatures.
 Winter activities include skiing, tubing, sledding, hot springs, and snowmobiling.
 Just make sure to pack layers!

-Then spring arrives with new growth and invigorating temps; it’s good time to see wildlife and the many waterfalls throughout the state.
+Then spring arrives with new growth and invigorating temps; it’s a good time to see wildlife and the many waterfalls throughout the state.

 When it comes to outdoor adventure, Oregon has something to offer in any month.